ACEsuit/ACE.jl/README.md

 The klm values are restriced as follows:
 * For every k,l, the m values range through -l:l.
 * k + wY l <= D  where D is a prescribe total degree.

+For more information  on how a `SHIPBasis` is constructed and stored, see `?SHIPBasis`.

 ---------------------------------------------------------------------------
  ACE.jl and SHIPs.jl: Julia implementation of the Atomic Cluster Expansion